sbourdelin/linux/Documentation/admin-guide/cgroup-v2.rst

         its child partition root cgroups.
 There must be at least one cpu left in the parent partition root cgroup.

+	In a partition root, changes to "cpuset.cpus" is allowed as long as the first condition above as well as the following two additional conditions are true.

+	1) Any added CPUs must be a proper subset of the parent's "cpuset.cpus.effective".
+	2) No CPU that has been distributed to child partition roots is is deleted.

 Device controller
 -----------------